arogi/arogi-demos/docker-instructions.md

  2. Type: `docker run -it -p 80:80 -d -v ~/repos/arogi-demos/:/var/www/html arogi/circuit-web`
     In that statement, replace `~/repos/arogi-demos/` with the pathname to your local repository.

- 3. Type `localhost`
+ 3. Open a web browser and enter the following into the address bar:
+    If using Linux, enter `localhost`
-    in your browser address bar.
-On OS X and Windows, use this address: `192.168.99.100`
+    On OS X and Windows, enter this address: `192.168.99.100`

 *Shutting Down*